Découvrir Varsovie (pl_01)

 - Fact: The Mermaid is one of the best-known symbols of Warsaw.

-- Reward Chest: Chopin card
+- Reward Chest: Sword piece

-- Unlocks: Wars and Sawa
+- Unlocks: Wars and Sawa by the Wisła

-Place 3: Wars and Sawa
+Place 2: Wars and Sawa

 - NPC: Wars and Sawa

-- Story: Wars and Sawa got separated during the chaos caused by Antura.
+- Story: Wars and Sawa got separated during the chaos caused by Antura

 - Fact: The Wisła is the longest river in Poland, and Wars and Sawa are linked to a legend about Warsaw.